LLNL/Aluminum/README.md

 # Aluminum

-**Aluminum** provides a generic interface to high-performance allreduce algorithms, with support for additional collective operations in progress.
+**Aluminum** provides a generic interface to high-performance communication libraries, with a focus on allreduce algorithms.
 Blocking and non-blocking algorithms and GPU-aware algorithms are supported.
-Aluminum contains custom implementations and interfaces to existing optimized communication libraries, exposed through a generic API.
+Aluminum also contains custom implementations of select algorithms to optimize for certain situations.

 ## Features